 - To recognize that organizations lack perspectives from any community that is not well represented on the team – and that this lack of perspectives is an organizational deficit that needs to be addressed intentionally.

-- To acknowledge that any hiring process that produces a homogeneous workforce (across race, class, gender, orientation, ability, or any other identity) is an entrenched, biased process and needs to be proactively changed to achieve a different result.
+- To acknowledge that a homogeneous workforce (across race, class, gender, orientation, ability, or any other identity) is based on entrenched and biased hiring, culture, and retention methods and needs to be proactively changed to achieve a different result.

-- To work towards Racial Justice, Gender Justice, Disability Justice and other forms of Social Justice by building an inclusive workplace that embraces diversity and enables everyone to feel like they belong.
+- To work towards Racial Justice, Gender Justice, Disability Justice and other forms of Social Justice by building an inclusive workplace that embraces diversity and enables everyone to feel safe, valued, and like they belong.
 This must include inviting new perspectives, work styles, and cultural norms to impact the workplace.

 - To affirm that team members holding underrepresented identities feel isolated, tokenized, or worse.
 Representation for those identities is needed at all levels of the organization AND those voices must be empowered to influence the direction of the organization.